fabilab/cell_atlas_approximations_API/README.md

 - *What are the marker genes of a specific cell type in mouse pancreas*?
 - *What fraction of cells (of a specific type) express a gene of interest?*

 These questions can be asked in Python or R using the provided packages (see below), or in a language agnostic manner using the REST API.
+We even made a shell script for Linux and Mac that calls the API from your terminal! - check the `shell` folder.

 ## Version
 The latest API version is `v1`.